hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-This is more than a novelty; Russell's paradox can be jerry-rigged into [an argument](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument) that there are different sorts of infinity!
+This is more than a novelty: Russell's paradox can be jerry-rigged into [an argument](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument) that there are different sorts of infinity!
 This is the sort of power that philosophers, using mere words, could only dream of.